-States and localities spend more than $3 billion annually on goods and services.
+States and localities spend upwards of $3.25 trillion annually on goods and services.
 And the bulk of this purchasing flows through contracts.
 Therefore, it’s critical for companies selling into the public-sector market to understand how the contracting process works and how their target customers prefer to buy.

 The latest installment of e.Republic’s 10 Laws of Government Sales and Marketing webcast series tackled this crucial issue.
 Karen Jackson, former secretary of technology for the commonwealth of Virginia, and Ron Littlefield, former mayor of Chattanooga,Tenn., joined e.Republic Vice President of Research Joe Morris to offer a real-world look at how to build a contract strategy that works.

 Polling conducted in advance of the webcast shows that contract challenges are significant.
 Many survey respondents said they struggle to navigate the buying process and connect with the right officials.